 3. Students whose absences have been excused may take a test after the class has taken it or the teacher may use the grade on the final exam or summative assessment for the missed test.
 The makeup test may be different from the original.

-- 4. Students found cheating in any way on any part of a test or quiz will receive a zero. - 5.
-Major assignments such as Independent Studies are due on their due dates. - 6.
-No student will have more than two tests per day, and no tests are to be given on Monday.
+4. Students found cheating in any way on any part of a test or quiz will receive a zero.

+5. Major assignments such as Independent Studies are due on their due dates.

 Assessment & Evaluation

 Late and Missed Assignment Policy